kaycebasques/biodigitaljazz/blog/favicon.rst

 Generating random animated favicons
 ===================================

-This blog post is a meandering exploration of a random idea I had while
-walking: can I auto-generate a random favicon on every pageview?
+This blog post is a meandering exploration of an idea I had while walking: can I auto-generate a random favicon on every pageview?

 ---------
 Prior art